ouster-lidar/ouster-sdk/docs/python/devel.rst

 .. code:: console

-   # first, specify the path to the ouster_sdk repository
+   # first, specify the path to the ouster-sdk repository
    $ export OUSTER_SDK_PATH=<PATH TO OUSTER_SDK REPO>

    # make sure you have an up-to-date version of pip and setuptools installed